 PWS: He definitely has.
 Have you been approached about being a guest coach down at the Performance Center?
 With your host of experience, you would be a priceless asset to the future generation of wrestlers.

 KURT ANGLE: I believe that this will be something that I will do.
 It will be one of many things, but I would expect that after the Hall of Fame, as I said, I have not spoken to anyone about what I’m doing after that.
 Just right now, the focus is the Hall of Fame.
 They want to make this as successful a night as any night.

 And a successful night Friday, March 31st became.
-This marks the night Kurt Angle finally comes home – a night where he will get the chance to share his story with millions of people while also being honored for his countless contributions to the world of sports entertainment.
+It was the night Kurt Angle finally came home – a night where he will get the chance to share his story with millions of people while also being honored for his countless contributions to the world of sports entertainment.

 - Drugs in Wrestling: The Destructive Truth About Steroid Use in the WWE and Beyond